digital-asset/docs.daml.com/docs/2.9.0/docs/canton/reference/error_codes.rst

 Generally, we use the following log levels on the server:

 - INFO to log user errors where the error leads to a failure of the request but the system remains healthy.
-- WARN to log degradations of the system or point out unusual behaviour.
+- WARN to log degradations of the system or point out unusual behavior.
 - ERROR to log internal errors where the system does not behave properly and immediate attention is required.

 On the client side, failures are considered to be errors and logged as such.